We design, build, and test liquid-propellant rockets with the goal of becoming the first collegiate group to launch a pump-fed liquid rocket!

 Whether you are interested in aerospace engineering, mechanical engineering, or any STEM field, the UIUC rocketry club welcomes students of all majors and experience levels.
 Join Liquid Rocketry at Illinois to gain hands-on experience with real rocket hardware, computational fluid dynamics, control systems, and more.

 Liquid Rocketry at Illinois is an active engineering student organization at UIUC.
 Our members gain experience in propulsion engineering, structural analysis, embedded systems, and project management.
-Current projects include Overture Mk1 ablative rocket engine, RAND-E engine test stand, Geyser Mk2 turbopump, and Maurice Mk2 roll-controlled rocket.
+Current projects include Overture Mk1 and its first hotfire campaign, RAND-E engine test stand, Geyser pump development, and Control Freak, the Airframe team's active roll-control rocket.